ARWL2016/ps-module-fundamentals-wilson/README.md

 - CommonJS was popularised by Node
 - ES6 should be first choice today for front end development

+####Webpack with Babel
+- this requires modules to be transpiled before bundling
+- install `babel-loader` and `babel-core`
+- create a `webpack.config` file
+- ERROR: `Module build failed: Error: Couldn't find preset "es2015" relative to directory` - Windows issue?

 ####http-server
 - a lightweight zero-configuration server